thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## How do you use the `call` and `apply` methods to invoke a function?

-When we first started talking about data types, we mentioned many primitive types (like strings, numbers, booleans, null, etc) and reference types (objects and arrays).
-Functions seem like this magical third type that we think of as a programming construct (like loops and if statements).
-In reality, functions is actually another example of a reference type.
-We can assign functions to variables using a function expressions.
+When you first studied data types, you learned about the primitive types (i.e. booleans, numbers, strings, null, undefined, and symbols) and the reference types (i.e. objects and arrays).
+At first, functions seem like a built-in programming construct like `for` loops and `if` statements.
+In reality, functions are another example of a reference type.
+That's why functions can be assigned to variables using a **function expression**.

 ```javascript
 var myFunction = function() {